The basic geometry of Witt vectors, II: Spaces: Introduction

+As in the $p$-typical case above, the functor $W_{R,\ptst,n}$ has a left adjoint, which in general we will denote by $A\mapsto \Lambda_{R,\ptst,n}\bcp A$.
+But let us write $\Lambda_n\bcp A=\Lambda_{R,\ptst,n}\bcp A$ and $W_n=W_{R,\ptst,n}$, for short.
+The first concern of this paper is to extend both of these functors to the category of algebraic spaces over $R$, including for example all $R$-schemes.
+In fact, as explained in Grothendieck--Verdier (SGA 4, exp.\ III \cite{SGA4.1}), there is a general way of doing this---we only need to verify that $W_n$ satisfies certain properties.
+The method is as follows.
+Let $\aff_S$ denote the category of affine schemes over $S=\Spec R$.
+Then $W_n$ induces a functor $\aff_S\to\aff_S$, which we also denote by $W_n$.
+So we have $W_n(\Spec A) = \Spec W_n(A)$.
+This functor has two important properties.
+First, if $U\to X$ and $V\to X$ are \'etale maps in $\aff_S$, then the induced map

 is an isomorphism.
-Second, if $(U_i\to X)_{i\in I}$ is a covering family of \'etale maps, then so is the induced family $(W_n(U_i)\to W_n(X))_{i\in I}$.
-Both of these are consequences of van der Kallen's theorem, or rather its generalization to our $\ptst$-typical Witt vectors, which says that $W_n$ preserves \'etale maps of $R$-algebras.
+Second, if $(U_i\to X)_{i\in I}$ is a covering family of \'etale maps, then so is the induced family $\bigl(W_n(U_i)\to W_n(X)\bigr)_{i\in I}$.
+Both of these are consequences of van der Kallen's theorem for $\ptst$-typical Witt functors, which says that $W_n$ preserves \'etale maps of $R$-algebras (\cite{Borger:BGWV-I}, theorem B).